The 7 Best DARKER Paint Colours for a Dark Room (Sherwin W. and Benjamin M.)

 Hands down, Chelsea Gray wins the grand prize as the best medium/dark toned paint colour for a basement or dark room.
 It is just the right depth and sits just a smidge on the warm side of neutral compared to more cool/blue toned charcoal grays.

 This gives you an idea of how Chelsea Gray might act in a room with some but not TONS of natural lighting – particularly the right side of the wall.
 Using white trim in a darker space is a great way to amp up the visuals as the CONTRAST will add a more clear definition.
 Are there darker rooms?
-Yes, but I try to use my own images on my site as much as I can!
+Yes, but ONLY use images on my site from my E-design clients, so I have to use what I’ve got!

 A bit more about Chelsea Gray